BOCK-CHAIN/GolligogFlutterUI/README.md

    - Verify SearXNG is running on `localhost:8080`
    - Check SearXNG configuration and logs

 3. **Flutter Doctor Issues**:
    - Run `flutter doctor` and resolve any reported issues
-   - Ensure Android SDK/iOS SDK is properly installed
+   - Ensure Xcode and iOS SDK are properly installed

 4. **Build Failures**:
    - Run `flutter clean` then `flutter pub get`
+   - Run `cd ios && pod install && cd ..`
    - Check for dependency conflicts

 ### Debug Mode

 Enable debug logging by setting the debug flag in the app settings or checking console output during development.

 ## Contributing